Tennis DFS Picks for DraftKings & FanDuel: The Tennis Daily Plug, U.S. Open September 5

 We've already written an extensive strategy guide for Tennis DFS on DraftKings and FanDuel.
 Check it out here if you need a refresher or haven't played much Tennis DFS.

-The French Open is a Major tournament and the most significant clay-court tournament on the tennis calendar.
-The tournament site is located in Paris, France.
-The men play “Best of 5 Sets” matches while the women play “Best of 3 Sets” matches.
+The U.S. Open is the last Major tournament on the tennis calendar.
+It is one of two hard court Major tournaments and it is the most significant tournament in the western hemisphere.
+The tournament site is located at the Billie Jean King National Tennis Center in Flushing Meadows, New York.
+As with all Majors, the men play “Best of 5 Sets'' matches while the women play “Best of 3 Sets” matches.

 Largest Betting Odds Favorites